Sabarimala Trek: Karimala

+Upon leaving Mukkuzhy, pilgrims must cross the Kariyilamthodu stream before beginning the steep ascent of Karimala.
 Karimala (Black Hill / Elephant Hill ('Kari': elephant in Malayalam)) is a hazardous point on the trail which is inhabited by many elephants.
 Pilgrims will have to cross eight levels in Karimala hill to reach its summit.
 Here, devotees often lights fire to escape from the wild animals and cold.
-There is a Nazhikkinar (well within a well) here which benefits many pilgrims.
-They offer their prayers to Karimalanathan (the protector of Karimala) and Karimala Bhagavathy (at the summit) for a risk-free journey.
+There is a Nazhikkinar (well within a well) here known for its fresh water.
+They pray at the temple there and offer their prayers to Karimalanathan (the protector of Karimala), Karimala Bhagavathy (at the summit) and Kochu Kadutha for a risk-free journey.

+Near to the temple is the tomb of Karimala Arayan, who is believed to be the first priest of Sabarimala temple.
+He is also believed to be the person who put foundation stone for the Sabarimala temple.

-Valiyanavattom
+Valiyanavattom & Cheriyanavattom

 The steep Karimala hill ends at Valiyanavattom which is the abode of wild elephants.
+This spot offers good facilities, allowing devotees to rest and relax before resuming their trek.
+The next halt on the journey is Cheriyaanavattom, located along the banks of the Pamba river.